MaximBezpalchuk/spring-boot-university/README.md

-# University pet-project (based on foxminded menthoring couse)
+# University pet-project (based on foxminded menthoring course)

 A console application was created based on an UML-diagram